Can Solar Panels Power an RV Air Conditioner?

 How a solar panel works

 - The sun is a massive nuclear reactor that releases photons, which are essentially tiny packets of energy.
 In about 8.5 seconds, these photons reach the earth.
-And as unbelievable as it sounds, in just one hour, we get enough solar energy that can power our entire planet for one year.
-Now think of the positives of harnessing that energy endlessly.
+And as unbelievable as it sounds, in just one hour, we get enough solar energy to power our entire planet for one year.
+Now, think of the positives of harnessing that energy endlessly.
 We would no longer burn toxic fossil fuels.
 The environment would be a lot cleaner.
 And we would have an endless supply of energy for eternity.
 That’s the theory.
 Let’s talk about the challenges.

-There are other components too.
+There are other components, too.
 But these are the most important ones that you cannot do without.

 How many solar panels do you need to install?